Brad Pitt, Jennifer Aniston Allegedly Bonding Over Angelina Jolie Hatred?

 The twosome has spoken in the past, most notably over the summer of 2016, but their recent conversations together have been much more personal, with Jennifer supposedly telling Brad that he has her support no matter what happens with the custody battle concerning Jolie.

-“This time around, Brad and Jen are not only talking on the phone but also texting each other,” the insider tells the mag.
+“This time around, Brad and Jen are not only talking on the phone but also texting each other,” the insider tell the mag.

 “Jen feels really bad for everything that Angie is putting him through.
 Angie broke up her marriage, and now Brad is coming back to her after all these years for friendship and support.
 It’s definitely vindication for her because it just confirms that Angie stole her husband from her.”